ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 If the number value fits within fewer bits than is specified, then the missing zeros are added to the left side of the value.
 For example, 0x18 fits within 5 bits -> `11000`.
 However, since 6 bits were specified, the end result becomes `011000`.
 :::

-Next, we’ll begin preparing a transaction, which will be sent Toncoins to another wallet v3.
+Next, we’ll begin preparing a message, which will be sent Toncoins to another wallet v3.
 First, let’s say a user wants to send 0.5 TON to themselves with the text "**Hello, TON!**", refer to this section of our documentation to learn ([How to send message with a comment](/develop/func/cookbook#how-to-send-a-simple-message)).

 <Tabs groupId="code-examples">